zeachco/immutable-short-string-notation/README.md

 Allows you to set paths directly in strings instead of passing arrays

 ## How to use
+The requirement must appear in the app before other immutable actions (a good idea would be to place in the root of the app if uncertain)
 `
-// place this at the root of your project require('immutable-short-string-notation');
+require('immutable-short-string-notation');

 // somewhere else in the application you may use the string syntax